hengtseChou/Scripts/README.md

 # Scripts

-These scripts simplify or wrap many of my daily routine/command line operations that are too long so cannot remember.
+These scripts simplify or wrap many of my daily routine/command line operations that are too long to remember.
 See each file for more description.

 ## Linux environment